UK's Labour Party pledges to control rents if elected on May 7

 “Institutional investors, which are critical for building new homes, could be discouraged by plans to intervene in the rental market in this way, as it will add uncertainty,” the CBI said in a statement.

-Generation Rent, a lobby group representing renters, was also skeptical, saying some measures didn’t go far enough, while others could easily be circumvented.
+Generation Rent, a lobby group representing renters, was also sceptical, saying some measures didn’t go far enough, while others could easily be circumvented.